 First, let’s learn more about the subject of this month’s movie: the oil industry and hydraulic fracturing.
 It is particularly important to clarify the innovation in this well-stimulation technique that has released the US from dependence on foreign oil, a situation that has been a plague since OPEC’s embargo in 1973-74 (Usborne, 2014; Jacobs, 2016).

 The industry we are discussing when we talk about “Big Oil” is an infrastructure industry essential to our modern world.
 Most of us are well aware of the gasoline and jet fuel that powers our daily transportation.
-Many, however, are unaware of the plastics and other pervasive elements of manufacture that rely on petroleum.
+Many, however, are unaware of the plastics and other ubiquitous elements of manufacture that rely on petroleum.
 It is said that over half of every barrel of oil is used to make seemingly limitless products that we use every day.
-To give you an idea, this is a small list:
+To give you an idea, this is a very small list:

 |Products made from petroleum|